General Microbiology Collection Instructions

-Collect by instructing the patient to remove dentures, rinse mouth, gargle with water and cough deeply, expectorating into appropriate collection container.
+Collect by instructing the patient to remove dentures, rinse mouth, gargle with water, and cough deeply, expectorating into an appropriate collection container.

 All specimens labeled “sputum” that are consistent on cytologic examination with saliva or upper respiratory secretions will be rejected.
 Rejection or acceptance will be based on microscopic examination for the absence of/or minimal numbers of squamous epithelial cells.

 Specimens must be submitted in transport media provided by the laboratory.
-If specimens are not sent in the correct container, they will be rejected and the test will be cancelled.
+If specimens are not sent in the correct container, they will be rejected and the test will be canceled.